 This one credit course is designed to award academic credit for students who are engaged in a project associated with any of the Difference Maker competitions.
 In the College of Fine Arts, Humanities and Social Sciences, the annual Creative Venture Competition engages students in a project that creates a new product, program or service that addresses a societal need.
 Credit is awarded upon completion of all requirements of the competition.

 Since there is no in class requirement, and each project is different, a Project Description, rather than a syllabus is submitted.

-The Foundations course is a required course for all BLA majors.
-The course examines the value and importance of drawing on various academic disciplines to understand issues that are too complex to be addressed effectively using any single discipline.
-Using a case study approach, the course will explore how the elements of various environment, governance, peace and conflict, etc. Upon completing the course, the student will be able to view the courses in his/her two BLA Concentrations from an interdisciplinary perspective by observing how elements of a give discipline can contribute to the understanding of global problems.
-These skills will be applied in the BLA Capstone course.
+Foundations of Liberal Studies is a required course for all BLA majors.
+This course examines the value and importance of drawing on several academic disciplines to understand issues that are too complex to be addressed effectively using any single discipline.
+Using a case study approach, we will examine how the elements of various disciplines can be integrated and synthesized to understand and give voice to complex issues dealing with health, environment, governance, peace and conflict, etc. Upon completing the course, students will be able to view the courses in their tow BLA concentrations from an interdisciplinary perspective by observing how elements of each discipline can contribute to the understanding of global problems.
+These skills will be applied in the BLA Capstone Course.